SS Bärenfels (1921): Norway

 By April 1944, Bärenfels was defensively armed with four 20mm anti-aircraft guns: one each on her forecastle and poop deck, and two amidships (one each port and starboard).
 She had between 20 and 25 gunners to crew the guns.

 On 14 April 1944, the Royal Navy X-class submarine X-24 penetrated Bergen harbour to sink the floating dock.
 Bärenfels was at the nearby coal wharf unloading about 8,000 tons of coal and coke.
 At 0848 hrs X-24's crew planted a limpet mine on the hull of Bärenfels instead of the floating dock.
 The mine blew a hole in Bärenfels' engine room and she sank at her moorings again.
-11 of her gunners were trapped in the after part of the ship and died when it sank.
+11 of her gunners were trapped in the after part of the ship, and were killed when it sank.

 On 11 September, X-24 returned and succeeded in sinking the floating dock.